 Blink –or hold your head high– and you’ll miss it.
-Hiding below your eye-level on the streets of Sofia, Bulgaria, these secret little window shops called ‘klek‘ (knee) are as common as the average newsagent.
+Hiding below your eye-level on the streets of Sofia, Bulgaria, these secret little window shops called ‘klek‘ (kneel) are as common as the average newsagent.
 The name itself derives quite simply from the fact that customers are brought to their knees in order to shop there.

 The concept arrived 23 years ago after the fall of the Berlin Wall when Bulgaria moved away from communism bringing with it the legalisation of private ownership.
 Bulgarians were now able to start their own businesses but due to the high costs of rent many people were unable to afford their own place.
 Using their initiative and creativity people started setting up shops that operated out of the basement of old buildings and soon klek shops were frequently spotted along the sidewalks of Sofia.